zhiming99/rpc-frmwrk/Concept.md

 The RPC-frmwrk user API comes in both synchronous and asynchronous flavors.

-Unlike gRPC or Thrift requiring the developer to have better understanding of the system internal process, RPC-frmwrk's ridlc can generate a quite intuitive skelton with little internal knowlege of RPC-frmwrk to kick off the distributed development.
+gRPC or Thrift requir the developer to have better understanding of the system internal process, especially for asynchronous development.
+RPC-frmwrk's ridlc can generate a quite intuitive asynchronous project with little internal knowlege of RPC-frmwrk internal mechanism for a new user to kick off the development.

 ## Stateful Connection